ponticelli/blog-posts/01-async/post.md

 (calling) function returns or goes out of scope.
-As long as a function instance is "alive" (is referenced by something, and has not been garbage collected), it will hold onto this scope, even when calling/parent functions are long gone.
+As long as a function instance is "alive" (is referenced by something, and has not been garbage collected), it will hold onto this scope, even when calling functions is long gone.
 Because function instances can be returned from functions, or passed into other functions, a function can easily live beyond the lifetime of its parent or calling function.
 This "holding-onto" of scope can sometimes result in subtle memory